Zhongqi0402/Digital_Support_Center/README.md

 # cs348_project

 We have set up the MySQL database on the local machine and are able to interact with it using either MySql workbench or command line.
+The backend Component uses MVC (Model-View-Controller) model, where the MVC of each route can be found under `backend/routes`

 ### Create and Load to Sample Database